mlaparie/captrapquantiles/README.md

 # An R script to batch calculate phenological quantiles from Captrap automated traps csv files

 ## How to use
-1. Place `quantiles.R` in a Captrap folder structured with subfolders containing the data (in csv format) of each year downloaded from the Captrap web interface, like this:
+1. Place `quantiles.R` in a directory structured in year subfolders, each containing csv files downloaded from the Captrap web interface, like this:

 ```
 .